This simple and budget-friendly dining patio makeover transforms a small ugly concrete slab patio into a beautiful outdoor dining room.

 I love our outdoor dining set.
 It’s the Falster set from IKEA.
 We’ve had it for almost four years and it’s held up great.
 I’ve actually had two different clients purchase this same set.
 It’s reasonably priced, stylish, versatile, and made of plastic composite and metal.
 That means we can leave it outside year round (covered with a tarp in the winter).
 Unfortunately it doesn’t look like they have it in grey this year, but they do have an attractive brown and black set.
 My only complaint is that the tabletop stains easily and I haven’t found a good way to clean it.

 I was excited to find this cute Threshold Brushed Diamond Outdoor Rug at Target.com.
 We’ve had it for about a month now, and so far it’s great!
 I’m curious to know how it will hold up and clean up over time.
 This family has some messy eaters, so I’ll keep you posted!
-You can check out my roundup of this season’s inexpensive outdoor area rugs here.
+You can check out my roundup of this season’s inexpensive outdoor area rugs in every color here!

 I found these lightweight resin planters at WalMart last year, and I liked them so much that I ordered four more this spring!
 I love the ombre teal and they look really cool with bright green plants.
 Be sure to drill holes in the bottoms!

 I’m blown away by this awesome vertical garden Peter built for me!
 I was thinking we would hang a felt planter bag from a frame and hang it on the wall.
 But he went to Home Depot one evening and came back with a bunch of wood and went to work.
-I documented the whole process and I promise a tutorial soon!
+You can see the full tutorial HERE!

 The plants are newly planted, so I’m sure it will be even cooler once they fill out a bit.